Celiac Disease, Gluten Intolerance, Or Something Else? How to Manage Digestive Conditions Naturally

 Is your gut giving you a hard time?

-These all too common symptoms aren’t always simple stomachaches and pains.
-Many times they are indications of gluten intolerance and celiac disease.
+These all-too-common digestive symptoms can’t always be blamed on simple ‘stomach aches.’
+Many times they are signs of gluten intolerance or celiac disease.

 What Is Gluten?

-Those who suffer from celiac disease, or a milder (but still troublesome) gluten intolerance, can develop a variety of symptoms, including:
+Those who suffer from celiac disease, or) gluten intolerance can develop a variety of symptoms, including: